Borg El Arab Stadium: Seating capacity

 Borg El Arab's main stands can accommodate for 86 thousand spectators on the upper and lower levels.
 While the exclusive VIP cabin has 22 seats, the terrace can accommodates for 300 spectators.
 The terrace and first class stand, which represents 35% of the total stadium seating capacity, are covered with a metal sunshade.

 Available services

 Four rooms for clothes changing, with restrooms and showers included in each, are available for the players.
-For the spectators, there are 32 restaurants and 68 restrooms (a total of 386 toilets; 337 for men, 43 for women, and 6 for people with special needs).
+For the spectators, there are 32 restaurants and 68 restrooms (a total of 386 toilets; 337 for men, 43 for women, and 6 for people with disabilities).
 Twenty five percent of the stadium is air conditioned.

 The stadium includes a hotel for the players that includes 200 bed which are air conditioned.
 The hotel includes a conference hall, a cafeteria, restaurant, swimming pool, a gymnasium and provider of elevators.
 In addition for the hotel, there is also an administrative building and a housing centre for the stadium's workers.
 The stadium includes an internal road network that is 6 km long, car parking capacity of 5 thousand cars, and 200 buses and a helicopter landing pad with capacity of 4 aircraft.